 Bridging across the iconic Golden Gate Bridge is a spectacular experience!
 And it can also be overwhelming to navigate if you have never been to San Francisco before.
-At GSNorCal, we’ve been hosting Golden Gate Bridging (aka GGB) for 37 years and it’s really an all-hands-on-deck affair for our staff.
-With 37 years and over a hundred staff members under our belt, we have a lot of collective experience and knowledge of GGB!
-In fact, I think it’s pretty safe to say that we’re GGB experts by now.
+At GSNorCal, we’ve been hosting Golden Gate Bridging (aka GGB) for several decades and it’s really an all-hands-on-deck affair for our staff.
+After all this time and all these hands, I think it’s pretty safe to say that we’re GGB experts by now.

 Pin this post for later!

 To help you get the most out of your Golden Gate Bridging experience, I’ve collected a few helpful tips for locals, out-of-town travelers, and everyone in between: